DebieThomas/basic-webapp/kubernetes/TKG/README.md

 Because we installed the metrics server, we can also use a horizontal pod autoscaler.
 This HPA will scale the number of pods from 1 to 10, depending on the average load across the pods...

+I used a loadbalancer instead of ingress, because ingress did not give me an external IP address.
+The loadbalancer did.
+In the case of this application, they perform the same task anyways.
 In this deployment, we can find the external IP address of our application using:
 ````console
 kubectl get all